16:137:650,651,652 Topics in Management

 - If you are signing up for a MiniMBA course, please visit the MiniMBA website and complete registration for the course you'd like to take.
 In the comments section of the registration form, please indicate that you are an MBS student.

 - IMPORTANT: DO NOT sign up directly on the MiniMBA website until you have approval and an SPN from the MBS office.

-- *Spring 2017* The in-class MiniMBA courses are limited to 5 students per program.
-The in person digital marketing is closed due to reaching maximum MBS students.
-However, all online MiniMBA courses have unlimited space!
+- *Fall 2017* The in-class MiniMBA courses are limited to 5 students per program.

 MiniMBA Courses-available for MBS students in the Fall and Spring semesters.